 The fact that only 20% of students in the U.S. receive a foreign language education between K-12 is a travesty.
-As a polyglot and a parent who insists that his children are trilingual, this reality saddens me.
+As a polyglot, this reality saddens me.
 While English may be the “world” language, certainly for commerce, and more and more people are speaking English around the world (seemingly every day), that doesn’t mean we should be a monolingual society.

 There is documented proof that children who learn two languages early on show improvements in cognitive abilities, namely memory and multitasking.
 To put to bed a long-time misconception, foreign language education does not confuse children nor hurt their abilities in their mother tongue.
 Truth be told, some research has shown that youngsters who study foreign languages outperform their peers that are monolingual, in their native languages.